Seattle home prices lower than a year ago, for second month in a row

 That’s causing home sales to lollygag: Homes in the Seattle metro area are sitting on the market for close to a month, over 40% longer than this time last year, according to RE/MAX’s July Housing Report, a snapshot of current market conditions based on aggregated property listings.

-While Seattle is still a seller’s market by traditional definitions, to many, the market feels molasses-like after the velocity at which homes moved last year.
+While Seattle is still a seller’s market by traditional definitions, to many, the market feels molasses-like after the velocity at which homes moved in the past years.

+Two years ago, “if the buyer saw something on market for more than 10 or 14 days, they would assume that something was wrong with the listing,” said Seattle RE/MAX agent Sarah Smith.
+Now, she said, her listings in the heart of Greenlake, Windermere and Ballard “just don’t get the same initial activity.
+As a listing agent, you have to keep following up with people.
+Buyers are willing to demand more.
+They’re willing to expect a perfect listing.”

+The housing market in Bellevue, too, has taken a hit, though not as hard as Seattle.
+Home values in the pricey Eastside suburb fell 3% since last year, to a median price of $903,900, according to Zillow.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.